xIceFox/xIceFox/README.md

 - 👋 Hi, I’m @xIceFox
-- ⚒️ I’m interested in how things work
+- ⚒️ I’m interested in how technical things work
-- 🌱 I’m currently studying Computer Science in Germany
 - 💞️ I’m looking to collaborate on hobby projects.
 - 📫 How to reach me Discord: xicefox